-Change Management and Digital Transformation
+Change Management for Digital Transformation

+Change management for digital transformation is necessary.
 Early digital transformation leaders achieve nearly double the growth in revenue compared to digital laggards.
 For enterprise value growth, it’s over double.
 The gains of digital transformation put pressure on CEOs, CIOs, digital leaders and IT departments to make change happen fast but what about HR?
 What is their role?

 Digital transformation is a misnomer that leads you to think that technology is the sole focus of the transformation.
 The reality is that it shares the limelight with the people who are going to be affected.
 Your stakeholders.